Shares hold gains as rate cuts eyed for New Year

-Dec 28 (Reuters) - World shares gained on Thursday as expectations of interest rate cuts stretched a rally in U.S. stocks, while benchmark Treasuries and the dollar held near five-month lows.
+Dec 28 (Reuters) - World shares edged up on Thursday as expectations of interest rate cuts stretched a rally in U.S. stocks, while benchmark Treasury yields and the dollar lifted slightly from five-month lows.

-On Wall Street, the Dow Jones Industrial Average rose 0.18% and the Nasdaq Composite gained 0.22%.

-The MSCI world equity index, which tracks shares in 47 countries, gained 0.21%, with European shares steady, near a 23-month high hit two weeks ago, and were on course for gains of about 12.5% this year.
+The MSCI world equity index, which tracks shares in 47 countries, gained 0.08%.
+European shares ticked down, but stood near a 23-month high hit two weeks ago and were on course for gains of about 12.5% this year.

 "Right now, we really do not want to step in front of Santa's gift-laden sleigh," Scott Wren, senior global market strategist at Wells Fargo Investment Institute, wrote in a note Thursday.
 "It appears the rally could very well put the S&P 500 Index at or very near an all-time record high as we close out the year."